turbotimon/cute-clion/README.md

 5. This function creates the executable from the project name provided in the second line and all the files in the `SOURCE_FILES` variable.

 ## Not happy?
-If this was not what you were looking for, check out this picture of a `cute sea lion`.
+If this was not what you were looking for, check out this picture of a `cute sea lion` I took.
 I hope this helps..
 ![cute sea lion](cute_sea_lion.jpg)